cc-d/ieddit/README.md

 ### Who am I?

-I'm just a random person who is fairly frustrated at the state the internet as of late, especially when it comes to the issues resulting from companies trampling on speech in the pursuit of monetization.
+I'm just a random person who is fairly frustrated at the state the internet as of late, especially when it comes to the issues resulting from companies trampling on speech and usability in the pursuit of monetization.

 The underlying infrastructure of the internet is fine.
 Centralization is only an issue if the centralized actor acts with impunity, against the best interests of its users.
 As seen with youtube, reddit, &c.
 With transparency and accountability, and without a significant profit incentive to do otherwise, the model still works.

-Currently everything is running on google cloud, due to $90 of credit I had on the platform (and they block outgoing port 25... annoying af but hey, it's free).
-Once this credit runs out, all hosting costs will be coming directly out of my pocket.

-As of now, the total costs of running the single prod server, and outgoing proxy servers, are relatively low.
-When this site was on the front page of HN for nearly an entire day on day 1, it handled just fine once configured correctly on a 1 core 1.6GB vps.

-If this site ever starts receiving more traffic than can be handled on using the lowest-tier VPS offerings, I will not be able to sustain it for very long.
-That being said, unless for some reason the site starts receiving several million requests a day, hosting costs should not go above $20/$30 a month at most.

 ### Additional Info